Tried And Evaluated: 7 Best PCB Design Software I Recommend

 During my evaluation of Autodesk Fusion, one aspect that stood out to me was the 3D design and modeling tools.
 These tools are incredibly powerful and allow for the creation of simple parts and complex structures.

 Users often commend manufacturing integration.
-Fusion allows designs to be taken directly through to production, simplifying the process.
+Fusion enables designs to be taken directly from concept to production, streamlining the process.
 Instead of switching between multiple platforms for design and manufacturing, everything is consolidated in one place.
+In fact, according to G2 Data, 86% users appreciate its catalog integration capacity.
 For manufacturing teams, this feature is invaluable as it reduces the chances of errors and ensures all parts of the process are streamlined.

 One of the most innovative features I evaluated was generative design.
 This tool allowed G2 users to input design goals and constraints, and Fusion then generated multiple design options that met those criteria.
 For manufacturing teams, this can be incredibly useful for exploring new design possibilities and optimizing efficiency, as the software suggests design alternatives that might not have been considered otherwise.